-Regional Workforce: The population of the region (Tri-Cities Metropolitan Statistical Area) includes 469,865 people.
-Access to a skilled, regional workforce is very attractive to businesses and the County should participate in efforts to improve workforce training opportunities in the area.
+The population of the region (Tri-Cities Metropolitan Statistical Area) includes 469,865 people.
+Access to a skilled, regional workforce is very attractive to businesses and the participation in efforts to improve workforce training opportunities in the area would provide economic benefits.
 Workforce training can support current manufacturing business as well as future advanced manufacturing.